kostex/SchoolKX_New/README.md

 So now you can download them [here](/Generated_Fonts/school.zip)

-Do whatever you want with the fonts, but don't make money off them!
+Do whatever you want with the fonts, but don't make money off of them!

 Roel Koster